awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-health-checks.md

 ```
 aws autoscaling set-instance-health --instance-id i-1234567890abcdef0 --health-status Unhealthy
 ```

+By default, this command respects the health check grace period\.
+However, you can override this behavior and not respect the grace period by including the `--no-should-respect-grace-period` option\.

 Use the following [describe\-auto\-scaling\-groups](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to verify that the instance state is `Unhealthy`\.